 11. Upgrade Your Garage Door

 A new garage door can make a big difference in your home’s exterior appeal.
 Dents and dings from stray basketballs and parking mishaps take their toll.
-Before you know it, your garage door is looking tired and worn — and even a fresh coat of paint can’t bring back its original lustre.
+Before you know it, your garage door is looking tired and worn — and even a fresh coat of paint can’t bring back its original luster.
 So why not replace it?
 Today’s models tend to offer more security features.

 According to Remodeling Magazine’s Cost vs. Value Report, a new garage door is also an excellent investment that provides a 91.5 percent return on investment.

 12. Replace Your Roof

 If it’s time for a new roof, summer is the time to replace it.
 Delaying your new roof makes your home vulnerable to extra water damage, which makes leaks and mold worse.
 Remember that water damage and rot only gets worse — it never gets better.
 The roofing professionals at Nu Look roofing will perform a free in-home consultation and help you review the latest colors and styles that complement your home’s style and architecture.

 Call Nu Look Home Design

 Want to give your home a whole new look?
 Call Nu Look Home Design today!
 We help homeowners add beauty and value to their property by providing the highest quality roofing, windows, siding, gutters and doors on the market.